 - Go on a bouncy castle.

-- Practice your juggling skills starting with 1, then 2, and finally 3 juggling balls.
+- Practice your juggling skills starting with one, then two, and finally three juggling balls.

 - Learn the hula hoop to perfection.